SamWang8891/SamWang8891/README.md

 I am a Computer Science student at NTUST (National Taiwan University of Science and Technology).

-Currently, I am working on improving my programming skills by creating projects during my spare time.
+Currently, I am working on improving my programming skills by doing some projects during my spare time.

 ---